Border reivers: Conditions on the frontier

+Feuding

+Deadly feud was a common element of Border reiver culture.
+Along with the emergence kinship groups deadly feud may have arose due to weak government.
+Contemporaneously by both English and Scottish government viewed feuding a particularly border phenomenon.
+In 1598, James VI Scotland criminalised feuding in the whole of his kingdom; feuding (and to note, cattle raiding) had been banned in England under the Great Statute of Treasons of 1352, however it seemed to have little effect.

+Feuds very often happened between Surnames, perhaps most deadly was that of the Maxwells and Johnstones rivalry in the Scottish Western March and the feud between the Kers and the Scotts in the Middle March.
+But sometimes it happened between rival branches, like between the Kers of Ferniehirst and Cessford These feuds could carry over into 'allied' Surnames to produce a network of feuds.
+These feuds could also happen between Surnames and burghs, for example a branch of the Kers and the town of Jedburgh.
+These feuds could also be international, with Kers managing to also feud with the Charltons of Hesleyside in England.

 Religion

-The religion they practiced was strictly practical, with their devotion to rosaries being strongest just before setting out on a raid.
+Borderers were noted for their long attachment to the Catholic Church long after the introduction of the Reformation.
+The religion they practised was reportedly strictly practical, with their devotion to rosaries being strongest just before setting out on a raid.
 Furthermore, christenings on the Scottish Border, the child's master hand was intentionally left unblessed so they could later strike "unhallowed blows upon the enemy."
+Bishop Fox in 1498 admonished priests in Tynedale for mixing with known criminals and outlaws.
+Later when Tynedale excommunicated by the Bishop of Durham in 1525, the Charlton kin-group went to the extraordinary length of smuggling a Scottish friar across the border simply to celebrate mass in Bellingham church.
 Bernard Gilpin, the early Protestant reformer, recounted visiting Redesdale and finding no minister, bell, or book.
 During the visit, he was reportedly approached by a horseman who, recognising him as a godly man, handed him the corpse of a dead infant and said, “Come, parson, and do the cure.”

 Auld Wat of Harden by Tom Scott.
 A romanticised image of a notorious raider, Walter Scott of Harden.